Highly correlated two-dimensional viscous electron fluid in moderate magnetic fields: 7. Conclusion

-Here the estimate of $l_p$ for a quantum well with a metallic gate is presented and $s$ is the plasmon velocity in such structure which is usually much larger than $v_F$ and $v_F^\eta$.
+Here we use the estimate of $l_p$ for a quantum well with a metallic gate.
+The value $s$ is the plasmon velocity in such structure which is usually much larger than $v_F$ and $v_F^\eta$.
 In defectless samples of such widths the dc and ac linear responses are formed mainly by a dissipative viscous flow and by standing magnetosonic waves, respectively, whereas the plasmonic contribution to the ac flow component is suppressed to the extent of the small parameter~$ v_F^\eta/s \ll 1 $~\cite{vis_res_2}.